 Grace Slick biography

 Grace Slick was born October 30, 1939, in Chicago, Illinois.
 In 1965 she started her own group.
 Slick and her band became part of the San Francisco rock scene, and she befriended members of Jefferson Airplane and the Grateful Dead.
 After her band split up in 1966, she became one of the lead singers for Jefferson Airplane.
-She wrote two of their greatest hits, "White Rabbit" and "Somebody to Love."
+She wrote one of their greatest hits, "White Rabbit" and helped her brother-in-law Darby Slick write "Somebody to Love."